 5. Figure out the best way to ship quickly and efficiently to as large of a customer base as possible.

 Educate yourself on international shipping and shipping outside of the continental United States.
 Develop a relationship with a nearby post office like the Albert Thomas post office or any local shipping company.
 Come up with shipping discounts offer coupon codes for free shipping on special occasions.
+Shiply offers an array of competent shipping companies just waiting for your business, ready to swing into action once there is booking confirmation.
+What’s more, they’ll do it at the cheapest rates in the business.

 6. Show up at festivals with your own booth to cultivate in-person relationships with your client base.